 Equine Facilitated Human Development (EFHD) for personal development and wellbeing I offer personalised 1:1 sessions with any adults interested in wellbeing, self-development, empowerment, transition and growth.
 Clients may be struggling with issues around anxiety, stress, maintaining healthy relationships, confidence and direction and/or may be experiencing difficulties surrounding a specific issue, such as a bereavement, divorce, parenting, significant change in life circumstances.

-Equine Facilitated Psycho-Traumatology (EFPT) for Trauma, PTSD and C-PTSD I am qualified in EFPT which means I, (and other professionals I work with) have an understanding of how trauma and attachment disruption can affect behaviour and therefore the life outcomes for clients.
+Equine Facilitated Psycho-Traumatology (EFPT) for Acute Stress Disorder, Trauma, PTSD and C-PTSD I am qualified in EFPT which means I, (and other professionals I work with) have an understanding of how trauma and attachment disruption can affect behaviour and therefore the life outcomes for clients.
 I also understand how it can affect the parents, children, carers, family, friends and professionals involved in their lives.
 EFPT is uniquely able to offer support and engagement in a non-confrontational, client-led way, with key outcomes being observed over time as, for example: a development in distress tolerance, emotional regulation, resilience, reduction and management of anxiety, depression and stress related behaviours and symptoms, better communication, healthy boundaries, problem solving, decision making and emotional fitness.
 The development and fine-tuning of these skills offer enhanced adaptive resources to those who are experiencing mental, emotional and physiological difficulties.

 I offer Equine Facilitated Psycho-Traumatology sessions as part of an integrated trauma treatment plan and can work in partnership with other professionals where needed.